 In July 2014, Maria took her first MixxedFit® class at Rainier Health & Fitness (RHF).
 After just one class, she was hooked.
 Maria became a certified MixxedFit® instructor in October 2014 and has taught at RHF since February 2015.
 Maria loves being a MixxedFit® instructor because she gets to: (1) dance like she’s at the club while getting a workout at the gym, (2) talk with students after class and (3) create choreography.

 In addition to teaching MixxedFit®, Maria loves to try all things fitness!
 In 2010, she trained for Seattle's Rock ’n’ Roll half marathon and after completing realized she needed a career in the fitness industry.
 From June 2010 to October 2014, Maria ran one full marathon, five half marathons and seven 5K’s.
 She seasonally volunteers as a running mentor with Fleet Feet Sports Seattle.
 In November 2012, she obtained her National Academy of Sports Medicine (NASM) personal trainer certificate.

 Maria also loves challenging herself academically and has a Bachelor of Science plus several certificates.
-Her hobbies include loom knitting hats, hair braiding, baking, running, high intensity interval training, reading nutrition books and going on adventures with her husband plus 2 and 4-year-old sons.
+Her hobbies include loom knitting hats, hair braiding, baking, running, high intensity interval training, reading nutrition books and going on adventures with her husband and young sons.
 Maria Roy is a stay-at-home mom during the day and a MixxedFit® instructor by night.